emilianavt/VSeeFaceManual/README.md

 The virtual camera supports loading background images, which can be useful for vtuber collabs over discord calls, by setting a unicolored background.

 Should you encounter strange issues with with the virtual camera and have previously used it with a version of VSeeFace earlier than 1.13.22, please try uninstalling it using the `UninstallAll.bat`, which can be found in `VSeeFace_Data\StreamingAssets\UnityCapture`.
+If the camera outputs a strange green/yellow pattern, please do this as well.

 #### Transparent virtual camera